Andres2626/Minecraft-Rewrite/Documentation/debugging-guide.md

 # 🐞 Debugging guide

 At the moment *MC project* does not implement a full debugging interface.
-But you can enable debug with
+But you can enable basic debug mode with:

 ```
 make all DEBUG=1
 ```

-This enable mc_debug(...) and debug messages.
+This enable mc_debug(...) macro and additional debug messages in runtime.